 Section 4-3-6.
 Board of Police Commissioners.
 Budget.
 Said Board shall prepare an itemized budget as provided in Chapter 7 of this Charter.

 Section 4-4-1.
 Board of Finance.
 Qualification and Election of Members.
-The Board of Finance shall consist of six (6) members who shall be electors of the town and shall, while members of said Board, hold no other elective or appointive office, nor be an employee of the town.
+The Board of Finance shall consist of six (6) members who shall be electors of the town and shall, while members of said Board, not serve on the Board of Education or Town Council, nor be an employee of the town.
 The Board of Finance shall be elected as provided in Chapter 2 of this Charter.

 Section 4-4-2.
 Board of Finance.
 Officers.
 At its first meeting following the biennial meeting of electors, the Board of Finance shall elect one of its members to be Chairman and one of its members to be Vice-Chairman and may employ a secretary.
 The Chairman, or in his absence the Vice-Chairman, shall preside at all meetings of the Board and shall cause to be prepared and filed with the Town Clerk a copy of the minutes and records of each meeting.